Rescuers hunt for survivors after cyclone wreaks havoc in Indonesia

 By Agustinus Beo Da Costa

-JAKARTA, April 6 (Reuters) - Rescuers searched for dozens of people missing in remote islands of southeast Indonesia on Tuesday while expecting more casualties in the aftermath of a tropical cyclone that has killed at least 128.
+JAKARTA, April 6 (Reuters) - Rescuers searched for dozens missing in remote islands of southeast Indonesia and were braced for more casualties on Tuesday, as reinforcements arrived to help in the aftermath of a tropical cyclone that has killed at least 86 people.

-Helicopters were deployed to aid the search for survivors among 72 people reported missing so far in the East Nusa Tenggara islands, where tropical cyclone Seroja brought strong winds and heavy rains that triggered flash floods and landslides.
+Helicopters were deployed to aid the search and ships carrying food, clean water, blankets and medicine reached ports previously blocked by high waves whipped up by tropical cyclone Seroja, which brought heavy rain and triggered deadly floods and landslides on Sunday.

+Indonesia's disaster agency BNPB revised downwards the death toll from the cyclone in the East Nusa Tenggara islands, after earlier saying 128 had died.

+"The rescue team is moving on the ground.
+The weather is good," BNPB spokesman Raditya Jati told a news briefing.

+The military and volunteers arrived on the islands on Tuesday and were setting public kitchens, while medical workers were brought in.

-An amateur video taken by a local official in Tanjung Batu village on Lembata island, home to the Mount Ile Lewotolok volcano, showed felled trees and large rocks of cold lava that had crushed homes after being dislodged by the cyclone.
+Amateur video taken by a local official in Tanjung Batu village on Lembata, home to the Ile Lewotolok volcano, showed felled trees and large rocks of cold lava that had crushed homes after being dislodged by the cyclone.

-Authorities said the death toll could rise as rescuers reach more isolated areas.
-Images from the region on Monday showed downed trees, choppy seas and wooden homes flattened by the storm and debris floating in muddy floodwater.

-At least 8,424 people were displaced, nearly 2,000 buildings including a hospital impacted, and more than 100 homes heavily damaged by the cyclone, which had moved over the Indian Ocean by Tuesday morning, headed towards northern Australia.
+Thousands of people have been displaced, nearly 2,000 buildings including a hospital impacted, and more than 100 homes heavily damaged by the cyclone.

+There were also concerns about possible COVID-19 infections in crowded evacuation centres.

+Aerial images from Adonara, another badly-hit island, on Tuesday showed brown mud and flood water covering a vast area, burying houses, roads and trees.

 Weather agency head Dwikorita Karnawati said once-rare tropical cyclones were happening more often in Indonesia and climate change could be to blame.

 "Seroja is the first time we're seeing tremendous impact because it hit the land.
-It's not common," she told a news conference.
+It's not common," she said.

-In nearby West Nusa Tenggara province, authorities on Monday said two had died, while in neighbouring country East Timor at least 27 have died.

-Some residents of Lembata island may have been washed away by mud into the sea.
-The deputy head of the district hoped help was on the way.

 Floods triggered by tropical cyclone Seroja Floods triggered by tropical cyclone Serojahttps://tmsnrt.rs/3dyjEPB

-(Reporting by Agustinus Beo Da Costa, Stanley Widianto and Bernadette Christina Munthe; Writing by Gayatri Suroyo; Editing by Martin Petty and Tom Hogue)
+(Reporting by Agustinus Beo Da Costa, Stanley Widianto and Bernadette Christina Munthe in Jakarta and Nelson Da Cruz in Dili; Writing by Gayatri Suroyo; Editing by Martin Petty and Tom Hogue)

 ((gayatri.suroyo@thomsonreuters.com; +622129927609; Reuters Messaging: gayatri.suroyo.thomsonreuters.com@reuters.net))